nsshommo/jaycuthrell.github.io/disclosure/index.md

 I reserve the right to change my mind and edit content at any time.
 Any CMS changelog here is subject to client side edits or server side edits on GitHub as delivered by GitHub Pages.

-I’m a prolific comment maker across the Interwebs — yes, even Twitter.
+I was a prolific comment maker across the Interwebs — yes, even Twitter.
 If there is any ambiguity around me making the comment or not, please consider the rather loose concepts around comment vetting and non-repudiation before you assume a comment is truly mine.
 Just ask me.
 Never assume.

-I’ve been a guest contributor at Telecompetitor and a writer for ReadWrite.
+I was a guest contributor at Telecompetitor and a writer for ReadWrite in addition to being published in a technology trade journal.

 ### My Employers, Clients, and Customers

-This is my primary personal website and other variations elsewhere on the Internet are considered deprecated.
+This is my primary personal website and other variations elsewhere on the Internet are non-authoritative and considered deprecated.

 I am presently Chief of Staff for the SVP & CTO of [Dell EMC](http://www.vce.com) Converged Platforms and Solutions.

-[My abreviated CV](http://www.linkedin.com/in/jaycuthrell) is exclusively availabe on LinkedIn and other variations elsewhere on the Internet are considered deprecated.
+[My abreviated CV](http://www.linkedin.com/in/jaycuthrell) is exclusively availabe on LinkedIn and other variations elsewhere on the Internet are non-authoritative and considered deprecated.

 ### Startups